brucou/2048s/README.md

 - edge coverage (also known as All Transitions coverage), in which we ensure that the test set leads to the state machine passing through all possible transitions at least once
 - all-actions coverage

 In an infinite test space, picking test cases that reveal bugs or provide confidence that most common cases and edge cases of interest will have been correctly tested is non-trivial.
-Here:
+This is the choice we made:
-- we are going to use a combination of randomly generating plays with a random number of moves by randomly picking an event from the list of events.
+- combination of randomly generated plays with random length
-- we are going to generate plays that guarantees some paths are taken and events (moves) are sent,e.g.,:
-  - start, then move left, then right, then up, then down, and repeat
+- Swing-and-switch play strategy
-  - start, then move left then right till the board does not update, then move up, then down, till the board does not update, and repeat - till we have tried all move directions
+  - start, then move right abd left till no progress, then up and down, till no progress, repeat if progress between right/left and up/down phase, otherwise only send EOF
+- Twirl-and-switch play strategy
+  - same as Swing-and-switch, but move in a square instead of in a line

+With a sufficient high length, those tests should achieve:
+- all-events coverage
+- all-state coverage
-  - etc.
+- all-transitions coverage

-Several strategies:
-- fully random generation of games

-// TODO: talk about the test space = [events] x n
-// and testing output of each event is according to game rules
-// so also that no events prior to create new game is changing the board/score/etc.!!
-// and also make it more clear that the test can be automaticaly derived from the game state machine
-// it is not so obvious now
+After all tests are concluded, we will provide a coverage report and reassess if the coverage is found to be unsatisfactory.

 The full algoritm can be conveniently described as a state machine.
 Please see:
 - [the game's state machine](./tests/Game%20state%20machine.png)